Marc Ecko's Getting Up: Contents Under Pressure: Development

 Marc Ecko has described the challenges of developing the game in interviews.
 These range from a missed Black Friday release date by saying "The code just wasn't ready" to communicating his vision to the developers:

 The gaming community has a natural tendency to take anything cool and make it cartoonish.
 That was a big learning curve.

 and the refusal of classification of the game in one market:

 I think it's demonization of graffiti, demonization of technology, the generational disconnect.
 I think video games are just a misunderstood medium.

 The game received press coverage for inclusion of a high profile ensemble cast of voice performances from hip hop artists and celebrities such as Talib Kweli as the main character, Diddy as "Dip", and others including Adam West, Charlie Murphy, Rosario Dawson, Andy Dick, RZA, George Hamilton, and Brittany Murphy, among others.
+The game also features product placements for both the Nokia 7710 mobile phone used by Trane to take pictures of graffiti pieces throughout the game's world as well as collectible iPods used to unlock music tracks.

 A mobile phone version of the game was announced in February 2005.
 Glu Mobile released it on September 27, 2005.
 It received 8.4 out of 10 from GameSpot and 8.2 out of 10 from IGN.

 On December 12, 2013, Devolver Digital re-released Getting Up: Contents Under Pressure onto Steam after acquiring the rights from the Atari bankruptcy that year.